LukeGrahamLandry/franca/devlog.md

   i guess i just need a new Fixup type.
   HACK: for now just scan for the exact bytes of the function where i do memory.init and poke in the sizes. it does work, and it does make it faster. mandelbrot_ui: 600ms -> 400ms.
+- reuse workers after the thread exits.
+  - i can produce a benchmark where it really helps. multithread.fr/threads_counting done 100 times: 18607ms -> 2218ms.
+    native is 4000ms (without a thread pool).
+  - idk if the big win is just that spawning a worker is slow or that this lets you not JitEvent.Sync every time.
+  - also needed to make my shitty Overrides.mmap reuse memory for that to work.
+  - spent a while being confused that i made mandelbrot_ui take 600 ms again, difference was counting the time to w.terminate() the one thread which takes 200ms somehow. sending it a message that does self.close is just as slow. i really don't understand because if you time the call to terminate with performance.now its like 0.003ms which is clearly a lie. so like the operation isn't slow, it just makes the next thing you do slow? but if i do it with 1ms delay with setTimeout, its fast again. tho it seems sometimes you need a bigger timeout so there's something about the synchronization rules i don't understand.
+  - reuse workers between different programs as well. only need to terminate if you kill it, if it exits cleanly, just reset all the variables and use it again. now it doesn't matter that terminate is slow because i don't do it in the steady state.
+  - threads_countingx100 with reset after recycle is 13367ms.
+    so 5s saved by not spawning new workers and 11s saved by not reinstantiating wasm modules.
+  - close modules and remove thier functions from the table so hopefully they can be gc-ed. maybe not worth the hassle, but if i want the wasm instance to be more persistant i have to not leak stuff.

 ## (Dec 2)